Nathanilo/nathanilo/README.md

 # Hi there 👋

-I'm Nathaniel Odion, a Frontend Engineer and Designer.<br/>
+I'm Nathaniel Odion, a Frontend Engineer based in Lagos, Nigeria.<br/>
 I help brands and businesses transform their ideas into functional and user-friendly products.

 - 😄 Pronouns: He/Him/His